urbanjost/M_framework/README.md

 program called "unit\_test\_$NAME.f90" for each name given on the command line.

-There is a case made for closely related groups of proceducers to share a single test file that will be made a little bit later.
+There is a case made for closely related groups of procedures to share a single test file that will be made a little bit later.
 For that, the command "test\_suite" is used instead of "unit\_test".